williecheong/release_dash/README.md

 2. Set up a new MySQL database service on the machine
 3. Define database credentials as specified in Configuration above
 4. Load the database schema and initial data from `/assets/sql/schema.sql`
-5. The RRDashboard is now live.
+5. Done: RRDashboard is now live.

 ## Features